 Beauty, practicality, and ease of care are some factors that make this tree one of the most sought-after plants.

 Sunlight: full and partial

 Cherry Bark Oak

 Cherry bark oak is also known as Queries Pagoda.
 The best time to plant it is in the summer and even better in humid weather.
 A humid climate will create a loud bark.
 It is a tree that is known for withstanding any environment.
-Nevertheless, cherry bark oak is a stunning tree that grows tall that and can live up to 350 years.
-In the summer it provides shade due to size.
+Nevertheless, cherry bark oak is a stunning tree that grows tall and can live up to 350 years.
+In the summer, it provides shade due to size.
 Once matured, this fantastic tree can reach up to 130 feet tall.
 It does not create much debris.
-Its leaves are divided in 5 to 11 pointed lobes.
-They are regularly green throughout the year and then transform into the red.
+Its leaves are divided into 5 to 11 pointed lobes.
+They are regularly green throughout the year and then transform into red.
 Once the leaves are shabby and brown, they don’t fall.
 They will remain on the tree even throughout the winter.

 The acorns that this gorgeous tree makes provide food for animals such as birds and squirrels.
 The acorns are about half an inch long.
-Its twigs are orange and reddish mostly nine months out of the year.
+Its twigs are orange and reddish, mostly nine months out of the year.
 It is also known for its V-shaped crown cover.

 With: 36-60 in from the base.

 Shape: Straight long topped with a V- Shape